-The following pin function descriptions are for the 80C86 in minimum mode (i.e., $MN/\overline{MX} = V{CC}$).
-Only the pin functions which are unique to minimum mode are described; all other pin functions are as described below.
+The following pin function descriptions are for the 80C86 in minimum mode (i.e., $MN/\overline{MX} = V{CC}$ ).
+Only the pin functions which are unique to minimum mode are described; all other pin functions are as described in the following.

-SYMBOL PIN NUMBER TYPE DESCRIPTION DT/R 27 0 DATA TRANSMIT/RECEIVE: is needed in a minimum system that desires to use a data bus transceiver.
-It is used to control the direction of data flow through the transceiver.
-Logically, DT/\overline{R} is equivalent to $\overline{S1}$ in maximum mode, and its timing is the same as for M/\overline{O} (T = HIGH, R = LOW).
-DT/ \overline{R} is held to a high impedance logic one during local bus "hold acknowledge".
-DEN 26 0 DATA ENABLE: provided as an output enable for a bus transceiver in a minimum system which uses the transceiver.
-DEN is active LOW during each memory and I/O access and for INTA cycles.
-For a read or INTA cycle it is active from the middle of T2 until the middle of T4, while for a write cycle it is active from the beginning of T2 until the middle of T4.
-DEN is held to a high impedance logic one during local bus "hold acknowledge".
-HOLD HLDA 31, 30 I O HOLD: indicates that another master is requesting a local bus "hold".
-To be an acknowledged, HOLD must be active HIGH.
-The processor receiving the "hold" will issue a "hold acknowledge" (HLDA) in the middle of a T4 or TI clock cycle.
+PIN SYMBOL NUMBER TYPE DESCRIPTION HOLD 31, 30 I HOLD: indicates that another master is requesting a local bus "hold".
+To be an acknowledged, HOLD HLDA 0 must be active HIGH.
+The processor receiving the "hold" will issue a "hold acknowledge" (HLDA) in the middle of a t4 or TI clock cycle.
 Simultaneously with the issuance of HLDA, the processor will float the local bus and control lines.
 After HOLD is detected as being LOW, the processor will lower HLDA, and when the processor needs to run another cycle, it will again drive the local bus and control lines.
 HOLD is not an asynchronous input.
 External synchronization should be provided if the system cannot otherwise guarantee the setup time.